 This is NOT true.
-If you want to have a baby soon, just stop the medication and you should return to full fertility within a cycle or two after stopping.
+If you want to have a baby soon, just stop taking birth control pills and you should return to full fertility within a cycle or two after stopping.

 Watch our video by our Co-Founder and CEO Dr. Yen on birth control and infertility.

 All birth control pills have been shown to improve acne.
 However, some people respond differently than others.
 If Camrese does not work for you, then talk to your doctor or use Pandia Health’s expert birth control doctors.